 Hypolipidaemic, Nervine tonic, hypocholesterolaemic, anti-ageing, antioxidant, bitter tonic/digestive

-Neurasthenia especially with insomnia, high cholesterol, ageing – a tonic for elderly, connective tissue weakness, tinnitus, dizziness, blurred vision, possibly in nervous system disorders such as epilepsy, neuritis and schizophrenia
+Neurasthenia especially with insomnia, high cholesterol, ageing, connective tissue weakness, tinnitus, dizziness, blurred vision, possibly in nervous system disorders such as epilepsy, neuritis and schizophrenia

 Fo-Ti contains a natural form of lecithin, which could be helpful to reduce arterial plaque and blood pressure.
 In laboratory tests, it reduces blood levels of cholesterol and triglycerides.
 One chemical found in this herb has been found to prevent cholesterol from forming blood-vessel plaques in test animals fed large amounts of dietary cholesterol.